micaelamccall/healthcare-quality/README.md

 Scripts are in the `healthcare_quality` directory

-View or run each code cell in the `healthcare-quality.ipynb` notebook sequentially.
+View or run each code cell in the `healthcare_quality.ipynb` notebook sequentially.
-- `healthcare-quality.ipynb` contains plotly version of the plots
+- `healthcare_quality.ipynb` contains plotly version of the plots
 - Make sure to "trust" the notebook or the plotly plots may not show

 OR